ezagroba/mob-testing/mob-testing.md

 - shape a sense of community and collaboration
 - work on something together
 - build knowledge about the products we support and the tools we use

+===

+### initial goals

+- share knowledge about the products we support
+- share testing skills and tools we use
+- build a sense of community and collaboration

+Notes:
+- Elizabeth
-- ez: Joep's role/personality enabled this
+- Joep's role/personality enabled this
-- ez: arguments on slide were for Elizabeth's teammates
+- arguments on slide were for Elizabeth's teammates
-- ez: we did not mob at my previous job
+- we did not mob at my previous job

 ===